vjvijayaraja/Notepad/README.md

 * Save text files to your local machine
 * Open and edit existing text files
 * A clean and intuitive user interface

+## Setup
+To run this project you need to install
+* Python
+* tkinter module